Saturday, July 20, 2024

 EDITING SYMBOLS AND FOOTPRINTS

-Kicad's stock footprints and symbols are, of course, completely different than Eagle's.
-But we are importing footprints and symbols--called "Devices", from Eagle, into Kicad.
+Kicad's stock footprints and symbols are completely different than Eagle's.
+But we are importing footprints and symbols--called "Devices" in Eagle, into Kicad.

-Kicad's developers solved this problem by creating a custom library of symbols and footprints for the imported Eagle project.
+Kicad's developers solved this problem by creating a custom library of symbols and footprints for each imported Eagle project.

-Unedited the footprints and to a lesser degree symbols imported from Eagle directly into Kicad often threw errors and warnings during the Inspection/DRC process when I used DRC default constraints.
+This is clever, and works, but, unedited the footprints and to a lesser degree symbols imported from Eagle into Kicad often threw errors and warnings during the Inspection/DRC process when I used Kicad DRC with its default constraints.

 Therefore I usually DRC'd the imported sch and brd Kicad Kicad then edited the imported parts: